 Public company RSUs

-If you work at a public company, the value of your RSUs is determined differently and you may receive them at different times depending on if your company is in a blackout period.
-The FMV is determined by the stock price at time of vesting.
+If you work at a publicly-traded company, or if your startup recently went through an IPO, the value of your RSUs is determined differently, and you may receive them at different times depending on if your company is in a blackout period.
+The FMV is determined by the stock price at the time of vesting.

 Capital gains are the profits made from selling your shares relative to what you paid for them.
 Those profits are then subject to the capital gains tax.
 There are two types of capital gains:

 - Short-Term Capital Gains: These gains are from shares owned for less than one year at the time of sale.

 - Long-Term Capital Gains: To achieve long-term status, shares must be held for at least one year from the date of vesting.

 What are the taxes on capital gains on RSUs?